af-lab/kill-frap/data/README.md

 be copied into the `data` directory (the hash in front of their names is the corresponding md5sum):

+* `test8_R3D.dv` (ade140ad8a5acc3f3c195b25962aa4b2) which will be in a
+directory named `long time FRAP/first FRAP`.
+This image will be used to display our initial problem, cell movement.
+Close look will also show reshape of the bleach spot.

 * `H4 R45H_L3_Sum.lsm` (cc0b48e579cb8a9f9b0fc02662f7b071) which will be in a
 directory named `2010-02-03 H4 R45H slow recovery`.
 This image will be used to display cell movement with confluent cells.